BarthPaleologue/Blog/content/posts/The-Compute-Shader-Tutorlal-2/index.md

 Now that we know how to create simple compute shaders, we will see how to parameterize them with uniforms.

-{{<figure src="image.png" alt="Uniformity (src: https://stickwithjesus.files.wordpress.com/2015/11/uniformity.jpg)" caption="Uniformity (src: https://stickwithjesus.files.wordpress.com/2015/11/uniformity.jpg)" caption-position="bottom">}}
+{{<figure src="image.png" alt="Uniformity at its finest" attr-link="https://stickwithjesus.files.wordpress.com/2015/11/uniformity.jpg" caption="Uniformity at its finest" caption-position="bottom">}}

 No, not that kind of uniform!